2012 Carolina Panthers season: Week 4: at Atlanta Falcons

 With their 5th straight loss to the Falcons, the Panthers fell to 1–3.
 Also, for the first time the team lost a game after Newton did not record a turnover.

 Week 5: vs. Seattle Seahawks

 With the loss, the Panthers head into their bye week at 1–4.
 Also, the team dropped to 1–13 in games where Newton has a least a turnover.

 Week 7: vs. Dallas Cowboys

 With the loss, the Panthers fell to 1–5 and also to 1–14 in games when Newton records a turnover.

 Week 8: at Chicago Bears

 With the surprising loss, the Panthers dropped to 1–6.
 Also, the team moves to 1–15 in games where Newton has a turnover.

 Week 9: at Washington Redskins

 With the win, the Panthers improved to 2–6.
 The team also improves to 7–1 in games where Newton does not turn the ball over.
+Because this was the Redskins' last home game before the 2012 election, the Redskins Rule incorrectly predicted that Mitt Romney would win the election, or Barack Obama would win the election while losing the popular vote.